0xBollo/Tutorials/PHP/Cheat Sheets/Basics/02 - Variables.md

 # Variables

-## Declaring Variables
+## Variables

 Variables are declared with the dollar sign `$` followed by a name.
 ```php
 $number = 44;
 ```

+## Compile-Time Constants
+In PHP there are only compile-time constants, whose value is already determined at compile time.
+It is not possible to initialize constants at runtime, as is the case in JavaScript, for example.
+Constants can only be defined at top level or in classes.

-Constants are defined with the `const` keyword or the `define()` function.
+Constants are defined with the `const` keyword or the `define()` function and must be initialized immediately upon declaration..
 Constants are automatically global and can be used across the entire script without the `global` keyword.
 ```php
 const PI = 3.14;
 define("PHI", 1.62);